Skip to content

 // Skipping second Drift step.
 Particles are unsynchronized.

-data->is_synchronized = 0;
+r->is_synchronized = 0;

 }

-void leapfrog_synchronize(struct reb_simulation* r){
+void leapfrog_synchronize(struct reb_simulation* r, void* p){

-if (r->ri_custom.data_size!=0){
+if (r->is_synchronized==0){

 // Drift half step